 Were it not for the efforts of an extraordinary few people, nobody outside of the Southern Philippines would know about this independent and tenacious breed.
 Not even the rest of the Philippine citizenry.
 They would still be considered a myth by all but not for those who have locked eyes with this rare and extraordinary breed of the jungle.

 There are dogs in the Philippines called the Askal or Asong Kayle, which means stray dogs.
 Other names for these dogs are Aspin or Asong Pinoy.

-These breeds are often mixes of a variety of breeds and can range in height, weight, and color.
+These breeds are often mixes of various breeds and can range in height, weight, and color.
 Due to the mixed nature of these dogs, they are not recognized as unique breeds by any major kennel club, though they are indigenous to the Philippines.